 |Autumn||July 1||All departments with the exception of Bioengineering and Chemical Engineering.|

 |Winter||No departments admit students for winter quarter.|

 Computer Science & Engineering

 Human Centered Design & Engineering

 Bioresource Science & Engineering

-The following departments DO NOT ADMIT students Spring Quarter: Aeronautics and Astronautics, Civil & Environmental, and Materials Science and Engineering and Mechanical Engineering.
+NOT ADMITTING students Spring quarter: Aeronautics & Astronautics, Civil & Environmental Engineering, Industrial Science & Engineering, and Materials Science & Engineering, and Mechanical Engineering.

 |Summer||No departments admit students during summer quarter.|

-Note that the engineering department application deadline is significantly later than the UW deadline (July 1 versus February 15 for autumn).
-The online application for engineering departments is opened in early to mid-June for autumn application and early to mid-January for spring application.
+The engineering department application deadline is significantly later than the UW deadline (July 1 versus February 15 for autumn).
+The online application for engineering departments opens in early to mid June for autumn application and early to mid January for spring application.